Enslaved (band): Recent history (2016–present)

 In 2016, the band celebrated their 25th anniversary with a series of exclusive shows and merchandise designs.
 Their Spinning Wheel Ritual tour across Europe with Ne Obliviscaris and Oceans of Slumber will take place from late September to early November.
 They also announced their plans to release a new compilation album on 11 November 2016, titled The Sleeping Gods – Thorn.
 The album compiles rare and experimental material from 2010 to 2011 which were previously available as two separate EPs released in 2011: The Sleeping Gods and Thorn.
 In December 2016, keyboardist Herbrand Larsen left the band amicably after 12 years.
 The band then recruited Håkon Vinje of Seven Impale, a Norwegian band that previously opened for them at a concert in Bergen.
 In May 2017, Enslaved released their first live album, Roadburn Live, recorded during their performance at Roadburn Festival in 2015.
 Enslaved's 14th studio album E was released on 13 October 2017.
 In June 2018, drummer Cato Bekkevold retired from the band amicably, and was replaced by Iver Sandøy, who had previously played in Bjørnson, Kjellson and Isdal's side project Trinacria and co-produced several recent Enslaved albums.
 The band's 15th album Utgard was initially announced for spring 2020, but was delayed due to the COVID-19 pandemic until October 2020.
 The four-song EP Caravans to the Outer Worlds was released in October 2021; the EP was described by the band as a bridge between Utgard and their next full-length album in the future.
 Their sixteenth studio album Heimdal was released on March 3, 2023.
+Later that spring, the band toured with Insomnium and Black Anvil.

+The band is scheduled to perform at the Hell's Heroes music festival in Houston in March 2026.

-Musical style and influence
+Musical style and influences

 The band's early music was rooted in traditional black metal and Viking metal, however the band moved away from this sound with 2001's Monumension and 2003's Below the Lights.
 It was at this point that the band was reduced to its two founding members, Bjørnson and Kjellson.
 They began to incorporate elements of progressive rock, jazz, and other distinct influences into their sound, and over time have continued this progression.
 Jillian Drachman of Loudwire said: "Ideologically, Enslaved have always walked a path distinct from black metal, though they were one of the key acts responsible for laying down the blueprint for the genre."
 The band's music frequently incorporates clean vocals.
+The band's music also has elements of folk and krautrock.
+Their lyrics explore topics such as Norse gods.

 Kjellson has named Pink Floyd, King Crimson, Rush, Genesis, Darkthrone, early Mayhem, and Bathory as important influences on the band's sound.